 In your submission email, please include a transaction number from your entry fee and label it "ENTRY TRANSACT FEE:" and indicate FAMILY or CLASS or INDIVIDUAL entry fee.
-You may pay your entry fee through Google Pay, sending it to the email address:
+You may pay your entry fee through PayPal, using the following link:

 If you need to use a different method, contact us and we will set something up for you.